tobias-weiss-ai-xr/opendesk-edu/README.md

 Of course, further development also includes enhancing the documentation.

 The first release of the Sovereign Workplace is scheduled for December 2023.
-Before that release there will be breaking changes in the deployment.

 # The Sovereign Workplace (SWP)